amir168/MiNOVA/README.md

 Modify the configuration file to your liking.
 At the very minimum, the `path` should be modified with your wallet information.

 Adding this application to your startup is recommended.
-If you do so, **make sure it is ran as administrator and is launched from its own directory!
+If you do so, **make sure it is ran as administrator (along with EVERY executable in the binary folder!) and is launched from its own directory!
 Turning off UAC is also necessary to ensure application launches run uninterrupted.**

 ##### Configuration is as follows: #####
 - `theshold`: Threshold in utilization percent to consider a GPU *idle*.